Current as of Sept. 20, 2021

 This app can help you cope with pandemic-related stress.
 It’s free, secure and recommended by the Department of Defense.

-For specific guidance on everything from personal hygiene to keeping your home clean and avoiding contact with others, the Centers for Disease Control and Prevention is a great resource.
+For specific guidance on everything from vaccinations and personal hygiene to keeping your home clean and avoiding contact with others, the Centers for Disease Control and Prevention is a great resource.

-But maintaining good health during the COVID-19 pandemic means following guidance for covering your face in public and considering paying extra attention to your eating habits, exercise and personal schedule.
+But maintaining good health during the COVID-19 pandemic means getting vaccinated, following guidance for covering your face in public and considering paying extra attention to your eating habits, exercise and personal schedule.

-With that in mind, here are some other things to consider:
+With that in mind, here are some things to consider:

 - Are non-medical and disposable